pwk0131/Nvidia-AI-Specialist-Certification-with-yolov5/README.md

 # Nvidia AI Specialist Certification with yolov5

-"If you want a detailed view, check out the Notion report ->" [Go to Notion](https://island-lunge-8fe.notion.site/Nvidia-AI-Specialist-Certification-13b4e95f93fe80168053fc7688cde99b)
+If you want a detailed view, check out the Notion report ->
+<a href="https://island-lunge-8fe.notion.site/Nvidia-AI-Specialist-Certification-13b4e95f93fe80168053fc7688cde99b" target="_blank">Go to Notion</a>

 ## **주제(Title)**